Climate change has already directly affected Gateway and will continue to do so in the future.

-Climate change will directly affect the Gateway National Recreation Area.
-In 2009, we released Long-Term Research Management Under a Changing Climate.
-This report documents the many challenges faced by the park as a result of climate change, including increasing ecosystem resilience and protecting cultural and recreational resources from damage and loss.
-Click the above link to read the report.
+In 2009, four years before Hurricane Sandy, the park released the report Long-Term Research Management Under a Changing Climate.
+This report documents many challenges faced by the park as a result of climate change, including increasing ecosystem resilience and protecting cultural and recreational resources from damage and loss.

 According to the report, there are four impacts of climate change that will most affect Gateway.
 These include:

 Because Gateway is located primarily on the coastlines of major bodies of water, sea level rise is of particular concern because it will threaten cultural and natural resources.
 Infrastructure located on or near the shoreline will be in the most immediate danger, while ecosystems and habitats that exist in a delicate balance of water and land become vulnerable.
 Temperature and precipitation changes also disrupt this balance while threatening visitors and infrastructure at the parks.
 Finally, extreme weather events such as coastal storms, droughts, and wildfires have the potential to be more frequent and intense.